David-Manniche/TheMarket/readme.txt

     => 044750 - hide the cancel button from customer orders in admin as it's creating confusion on front end => 035347 - if related products (seller 2) are added through import/export by seller 1 then they are getting listed on front end
     => 045166 - on shop details >> when we save search then some json error is there.
+    => #045169 - Product details page >> if there is no description then blank description box should not be there.

 Enhancements:
     => Tax module upgrade